The 6 Best Restaurants in Ajijic and Why You Should Go There

 He makes everything fresh daily and his pastas and accompanying sauces are outstanding, as are his desserts - in particular the Tira Misu.

 Yves features a very enjoyable dining atmosphere with tables set around a pool with fountain.
 The meals and service are consistently great.
 We seem to find ourselves at Yve's nearly every week.
 You won't meet a nicer man than Yves.
-Always available to talk, his favorite subject being the two white donkeys, Vino Blanco and Martini, who are two of Yves pets.
-The white donkeys are a trademark and it's always a pleasure to see them.
+Always available to talk, his favorite subject being his donkeys and other rescue animals, The white donkeys are a trademark and it's always a pleasure to see them.

 The salad bar is full of items from jicama to the best pickled beets, fresh veggies and more.
 The food is consistently good and the portions generous.
 I highly recommend the liver, the best in Lakeside.
 Inside dining is also available but we much prefer hanging out poolside with the garden and palm tree views.

-Monday, Friday and Saturday nights they have live music which is extremely popular with the dancing crowd and you need to reserve weeks in advance during the winter months in order not to be disappointed.
+Live music, featured on various nights of the week, have become extremely popular with the dancing crowd and you need to reserve weeks in advance during the winter months in order not to be disappointed.
 Tuesdays they have their famous pork ribs discounted to a special price.
 The ribs are meaty and melt in your mouth.

 The staff has been trained by Canadians and the whole place has a big city North American feel to it.
 Orders are taken on a tablet by your server and service is fast.

 Located in San Antonio by the plaza.
 Reservations are recommended.

 Gastronomic delights await you in Ajijic.
 Teocintle means “the seed of God” and this restaurant really brings the taste and flavors of the ancient gods to your table.